BRoy98/StackNotifier/README.md

 ### 2. Routinely check and send notifications:

-- To demonstrate this feature, a weather notification service is available, which periodically checks for notifications and sends it to all the subscribed users.
+- To demonstrate this feature, a weather notification service is available, which periodically checks for current weather temperature and sends it to all the subscribed users.
 - To start the weather notifier, set `RUN_WEATHER_NOTIFIER=true` on `.env`
-- It uses cron job to trigger periodically.
+- It is a cron job which triggers the notifier periodically.
-- Trigger frequency can be modified on the `index.ts` file at `line number 8` by passing cron expressions on to the fuunction `weatherSchedule`.
+- Trigger frequency can be modified on the `index.ts` file at `line number 8` by passing cron expressions on to the function `weatherSchedule`.
 - Here are some useful cron expressions that can be used:
   - `*/30 * * * * *` : trigger every 30 second
   - `*/1 * * * *` : trigger every minute
   - `*/5 * * * *` : trigger every 5 minute
+- Please note, very less frequency triggers can cause sending multiple sms and emails to the recipient address.

 ### 3. Flexible to accommodate new mediums:

 - SMS and Email service is implemented on the current version of the application.
 SMS service uses Twilio and Email service uses MailJet.
 - Services are dynamically managed by the `NotifierManager` which keeps track of all the registered notification mediums.
-- Becuase of it's plugin like strucuture, any new notification mediums can be added very easily with few lines of code.
+- Because of it's plugin like structure, any new notification mediums can be added very easily with few lines of code.

 ### 4. Send notification using a selected medium:

 - Notification sending process is managed by a Queue Manager (Bull).
 It helps in keeping track of all the scheduled notifications and bulk sending process.
+- Ad-hoc notification sending process is also available.
+Please refer to the [Send ad-hoc notifications](https://github.com/BRoy98/StackNotifier#6-send-ad-hoc-notifications) section.

 ### 5. Retry send a notification if failed due to some code exception:

-- Bull is setup to return each notification 3 times in case of failure.
-In case all 3 tries are failed, it rejects the notification.
+- Bull is setup to retry each notification 5 times in case of failure, in 1 seconds interval.
+In case all 5 tries are failed, it rejects the notification.
+The retry configuration is customizable.

 ### 6. Send ad-hoc notifications